 The point of departure for »Vögel« was a disused shop at Rheinische Strasse 131, where a now only partially intact neon sign on the dilapidated façade was a reminder of better times.
 The only remaining letters of the former shop name (»MÖBEL«, furniture) were »Ö« and »L«.
 Although these in themselves still spellt a word (meaning »oil«), their spacing was an invitation to find others to fill the gaps.
 In a play on meaning and purpose, the artist hand-crafted the neon letters »v«, »g« and »e«, thus transforming the former advertising message into the word »Vögel« (birds).
 In doing so, he didn’t simulate the original typography but gave the letters a fresh design to make them stand out clearly.
 The shop sign now no longer calls for customers and trade but offers an irritation: what message does it seek to convey?
 The humorous and poetic gesture of supplementing letters can sharpen our attention to advertising in urban surroundings, but it also guides our gaze upwards to the sky and perhaps lends wings to our imagination.

 The light installation is currently not in operation.
-It is due to be overhaul as a venue for art in 2022.
+A modernisation is being planned.

-From Dortmund Hauptbahnhof (main station) take the bus 453 (towards Bergmeisterstraße) to the stop Ritterstr./Unionsstr., then continue on foot for about 700 m.
+From Dortmund Hauptbahnhof (main station) take the bus 453 (towards Bergmeisterstrasse) to the stop Ritterstrasse/Unionsstrasse, then continue on foot for about 700 m.

 A small intervention becomes a poetic game with words and meaning.